-Seems like a strange thing for an animal that lives in arid/ desert climates but sure enough put them in a bath tub and away they paddle doing lengths of the bath.
 Most Bearded Dragons would seem like they can’t get enough of the water but it’s more a case of a reflex action, all animals have an inate ability to swim when/if they are forced to.
 I wouldn’t recommend dropping them in to your local swimming pool etc… but as you can see from the below video, they seem fairly happy with it and it has been seen in the wild – remember that there are other species of Bearded Dragon that do live near by the water such as Pogona Microlepidota / Small Scaled or Drysdale River Bearded Dragon and there others that live in semi-tropical woodlands so it’s quite likely that they’ve commonly evolved to deal with water – if you watch them swim they use their tails much in the same way as a crocodile.
+Below the video is a quick guide on how to bathe a bearded dragon.

 So while giving them a nice warm bath is a good thing for hydration, shedding and cleaning them up a bit, don’t run the water too deep and don’t leave them unattended.
 If possible leave something in there for them to climb upon out of the water or let them use your hands.